AssetFetch/spec/spec.md

 The `local_path` MUST NOT contain relative references, especially back-references (`..`) as they can allow the provider to place files anywhere on the user's system ( Using a path like`"local_path":"../../../../example.txt"`).
 Clients MUST take cate to ensure that components with references like `./` or `../` in their local path are rejected.

+## 9.3.
+Self-referencial archive components
+The notation in the `fetch.from_archive` datablock allows a provider to (accidentally or deliberately) create loops out of one or multiple archives.
+The client MUST detect cases in which archive components create loops in order to avoid instability or uncontrolled growth of the implementation directory.

 <!-- CDN Link to use FontAwesomeIcons in some of the diagrams -->
 <link
   href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.5.1/css/all.min.css"